A. Pneumococcal Infection

 Secondary bacterial pneumonia is an important cause of morbidity and mortality for those infected with influenza.
 Data from a local study shows that dual vaccination with influenza vaccine and pneumococcal vaccines can lower the risk of hospitalisation and mortality among elderly people.

 Yes.
-Both 23-valent pneumococcal polysaccharide vaccine (23vPPV) and pneumococcal conjugate vaccines (PCV) can be given together with other vaccines, including influenza vaccine, but they should be administered with a different syringe and at a different injection site.
+Pneumococcal vaccines can be given together with seasonal influenza vaccine, but they should be administered with a different syringe and at a different injection site.

 COVID-19 vaccines can be co-administered with, or at any time before or after, pneumococcal vaccines under informed consent.